ShahilGitHub/calculator-s/README.md

-🧮 Stylish Calculator Web App
+# 🖩 Stylish Calculator

-A modern and stylish Calculator Web Application built with HTML, CSS, and JavaScript, featuring:
+A modern, stylish calculator with a **dark/light mode toggle** and a **backspace button**.
+Built using **HTML, CSS, and JavaScript**.

-Dark & Light Mode Toggle 🌙 / ☀️
-Responsive Design 📱
-Backspace Function (⌫)
-Smooth 🚀 UI with Neumorphism Design

-📂 Project Structure
-graphql
-Copy
-Edit

-📂 calculator-project
-│── 📄 index.html        # Main HTML file
-│── 📄 styles.css        # CSS styling for design
-│── 📄 script.js         # JavaScript for calculator logic
-│── 📄 favicon.png       # Calculator icon for the browser tab
-│── 📄 README.md         # Project documentation

-🎨 Features
+## 🚀 Features
-✅ Neumorphism UI Design
+- 📱 Responsive & sleek UI
-✅ Dark / Light Mode Toggle
+- 🌙/☀️ Dark & Light Mode
-✅ Basic Arithmetic Operations (+, -, ×, ÷)
-✅ Backspace Button (⌫) to remove last digit
-✅ Responsive for Mobile & Desktop

-👨‍💻 Author
-Mohamed Shahil – ShahilGitHub
+- 🔙 Backspace button
+- ➕ Basic arithmetic operations

+## 🛠️ Technologies Used
+- HTML
+- CSS
+- JavaScript

+## 📌 How to Use
+1. Clone or download the repository.
+2. Open `index.html` in your browser.
+3. Use the calculator as needed.

+---

+🎯 **Developed by Mohamed Shahil**